 See also: What Other Jobs Can ESL Teachers Do?

 Is Teaching English in China a Good Idea?

 Teaching English in Asia is a good idea, especially in China.
 Most East Asian countries’ education system has English as a requirement to go to University.
 Compared to other East Asian countries, it is relatively easy to teach English in China, mainly because some countries require a teaching license to teach in those countries.

 The standard of living is increasing in China, and you can live very comfortably on an ESL teacher’s salary.
 Being an ESL teacher in China is a rewarding and lasting career.
 Teaching English in China is not only a lasting career but also a rising and rewarding career option.
 ESL teachers in China are doing pretty well now and will do even better in the future.

-- Chinese people value English – Chinese parents raise their children to learn English from early childhood, and they place great importance on English skills
+- Chinese people value English: Chinese parents raise their children to learn English from early childhood and place great importance on English skills.

 - English is a mandatory subject for Chinese students from elementary school to university.